 - Any baby care product that is sold in a bottle does contain some chemicals; no product is completely natural.
 Most times it is some type of preservative added in order for the product to last.
 The preservative itself may be natural based in some, though not always.
 I try to find natural products that contain natural preservatives, but don’t stress over any chemical based preservative too, as long as the overall EWG rating is low on the product.

 - The information you read in this article has been researched to the best of my abilities, looking at credible information sources.
-Since India still doesn’t have clear labeling laws on cosmetic and hygiene care products and lacks local services like an EWG database that tests such products and makes information available to consumers on the internet, the data in this article is limited in this aspect.
+Since India still doesn’t have clear labeling laws on cosmetic and personal hygiene products and lacks local services like an EWG database that tests such products and makes information available to consumers on the internet, the data in this article is limited in this aspect.
 I have to rely on claims by the company on their labels and website as a basis for being natural.
 These days there is an increase in natural baby care companies in India that give detailed product information, right down to the source of each ingredient used, which is great.

 - Easy Mommy Life is all about having a balanced approach to everything parenting.
 Living in India I know that some of these natural baby care products are not easily available.
 Or that these may be expensive for some.
 The most important thing I want mothers reading this to know is motherhood is not perfect.
-Even I use other readily available commercial baby products ‘laden with chemicals’ sometimes.
+Even I use other readily available commercial baby products sometimes.
 Most natural and organic brands are only available online which makes them a little harder to find locally.

 Use the information and reviews here keeping these points in mind.